IlyaChvanov/Change-Style-Of-Naming/Plan.md

 # plan:
 * Ask the path of file (may add directory later)
 * Ask what the user wants to change
-* If it is change private fields than do it
-* Else we ask what style they want to get
+* Ask what style they want to get
 * Ask if they want to change existing files or make new
 * Traverse all files for searching all the definitions of the things that user wants to change
 * Add the func/class/var(depending on what user wants) names to a set